Medical Billing Lead Generation

 I’ve heard numerous billing companies say things like, “We go to trade shows because we want people to see us there.”
 But my question is, why do you care if they see you?
 Intuitively, it may make sense to say visibility equals marketing, and marketing is important, right?
-But more specifically, how does being seen at trade shows contribute to your bottom line?
+But more specifically, how does branding in medical billing contribute to your bottom line?

 Fear of Missing Out (FOMO) at Trade Shows